 Supporting independent CCA students who come from foster care, kinship care, group homes ward of court, orphan status or other independent background.
 This program creates a community of support, helping students reach their goal of certificate or degree completion.
 We provide one on one academic and personal support, by creating a success plan.
 Students will meet at least once a semester to assess the plan.

 CCA's Library provides the perfect environment, services and resources for your needs.

-The Student Conduct & Intervention office in Student Affairs is to enhance the overall educational experience for students.
+The Office of Student Advocacy Services in the Division of Student Success is to enhance the overall educational experience for students.
 The CARE team assures a safe campus community, by being a central place to report behaviors of concern.
 The Student Code of Conduct strengthens personal responsibility and accountability and is presented as a learning opportunity to students.

 Student Success Resources